OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 PostgreSQL.
 We've already seen ST_GeomFromText which converts WKT to geometry.
 Most of them start with ST (for spatial type) and are listed in a section of the PostGIS documentation.
-We'll now use one to answer a practical question.

-How far are these three Londons away from each other, in metres, assuming a spherical earth?
-(I'd use ST_Distance_Spheroid but my version of PostGIS doesn't have it)
+We'll now use one to answer a practical question - how far are these three Londons away from each other, in metres, assuming a spherical earth?

 ::

- # SELECT p1.name,p2.name,ST_Distance_Sphere(p1.the_geom,p2.the_geom) from cities as p1, cities as p2 where p1.id > p2.id;
+ demo=# SELECT p1.name,p2.name,ST_Distance_Sphere(p1.the_geom,p2.the_geom) from cities as p1, cities as p2 where p1.id > p2.id;
        name       |      name       | st_distance_sphere
  -----------------+-----------------+--------------------
   London, Ontario | London, England |   5875766.85191657